alanesq/esp32cam-demo/README.md

-## ESP32Cam-demo sketch for use with the Arduino IDE or PlatformIO
+## ESP32Cam-demo sketch for use with the Arduino IDE

 I show in this sketch how to use the esp32cam as easily as possible.
 Everything I learn I try to add to it, please let me know if you have anything which you think can be added or changed to improve it - I am not a professional programmer so am sure there is plenty of room for improvement...
+<br>The camera is not great quality and very poor in low light conditions but it is very cheap (around £5 each if buying several) and I think has lots of potential for interesting applications.
-<br>It is just a collection of all I have discovered/learned in the process of using them myself<br><br>
+<br>This sketch is just a collection of all I have discovered/learned in the process of using them myself<br><br>
 Note: This sketch now has the facilty for OTA updates over the network, you need to copy the file ota.h in to your sketch folder and enable it in settings (#define ENABLE_OTA 1)
-<br><br>If you have issues with the camera keep stopping working I have had a couple of these with dodgy camera modules so it is worth trying another one to see if this is the
+<br><br>If you have issues with the camera keep stopping working etc. I have had a couple of these with dodgy camera modules so it is worth trying another one to see if this is the
 source of your problems.
 <br>